sounlida/envoyer-docs/1.0/projects/management.md

 ## Overview

-In Envoyer, your application is represented by a project.
+Within Envoyer, your application is represented by a "project".
 Projects can be deployed to one or more servers at the same time.

 ## Creating a Project

-Click the **Add Project** button in the top of the Envoyer dashboard.
-You'll be presented with a modal that asks you to provide a few details about the project.
+To create a project, click the **Add Project** button at the top of the Envoyer dashboard.
+You will be presented with a modal that asks you to provide a few details about the project.

 If you don't see the Source Control provider that you need, make sure that you've linked it in your account settings.

-Once you've filled in the details, click **Save Project**.
+Once you've provided the details regarding your project, click **Save Project**.

-:::tip Don't see the Add Project button?
+:::warning Don't see the Add Project button?

 Make sure that you've subscribed to one of Envoyer's paid subscriptions.
 :::